Register on behalf of someone else

 You can only do this if the person you're acting on behalf of has previously visited a VicRoads Customer Service Centre and had their evidence of identity documents confirmed.

-- their full name and address
+- the person's full name and address

-- their signature
+- the person's signature

-- date the authorisation is given.
+- the date the authorisation is given.

 The following activities cannot be done on behalf of someone else: